-Technologies have changed a lot so that many designers use their portfolios during job interviews.
+Technologies have changed a lot so many designers use their portfolios during job interviews.
 However, one thing remains the same: the need for a standout resume.
 Whether it is digital or paper, your resume is still your ticket to the interview and, thus, to the dream job.
 No matter where you are in your career, a killer graphic design resume is a must.
-Representatives of creative professions have a greater challenge when preparing their resume.
+Representatives of creative professions have a greater challenge when preparing their resumes.
 They are expected to have impeccable content as well as a great look.
 The following tips will help you craft a graphic design resume that stands out.

 1) Do not include the objective.

 In any resume, especially in a graphic design one, the objective will seem old-fashioned and redundant.
 Hiring managers tend to seek a professional summary where they can find out what makes you the best to do the job.
 It should not be long; just a few sentences will suffice to describe your relevant qualifications and expertise.

 2) Write a condensed resume.

 You should try to be brief while writing.
 One page is usually enough for graphic design resumes unless you have many different but relevant positions in your career history.
 It is better to cut something out from your resume for it to fit one page but insert it in your cover letter.

 It is always good not only to describe what you can do but also to prove it.
 Numbers and statistics can help.
 If you managed to achieve something that can be expressed in numbers, do not hesitate to use them instead of long sentences and explanations.

 Nothing annoys recruiters and hiring managers more than reading the same over and over.
 Clichés are no longer popular or needed.
 You can use your own words combined with strong action verbs to come up with killer content that characterizes you best.